A topic from the subject of Analytical Chemistry in Chemistry.

 • Mass spectrometry provides detailed information about the molecular structure and composition of compounds.

-• Mass spectrometers ionize molecules and measure their m/z ratio, allowing for identification and quantification of compounds.
+• Mass spectrometers ionize molecules and measure their m/z ratio, allowing for the identification and quantification of compounds.

 • The choice of ionization method and mass analyzer depends on the specific application and the properties of the sample.